 It’s The Journey’s office also requests additional crew participation throughout the year.
 E-mails will be sent requesting volunteers for specific events that may include, but are not limited to, the Kick-Off event (held in March), 2-Day Training Walks (an opportunity for crew to train and meet walkers), festivals (information booth), and pre-event activities such as moving the Atlanta 2-Day Walk office to a staging area, assembling credentials, assigning/tagging rental vehicles, taking inventory of the warehouse after the event, moving back into the Atlanta 2-Day Walk office, and others.

 Moto members should also watch for signs of fatigue and/or injury that may require a walker to be picked up by a sweep van.
 Crew members must provide their own motorcycles and hold valid motorcycle endorsed drivers license.
+Each crew member is also responsible for bringing their own helmet and being prepared to repair their motorcycle if necessary.

 The Route Marking Crew is responsible for marking the entire walkers’ route with directional signs, safety cones, repairing/replacing signs as needed, and clearing the signs/cones after the walkers have passed and the route is closed.
+You might be able to lift around 20-30 pounds.

 Traffic Security/Law Enforcement